“…and then they poured it into the ocean.”

 Two Bit Tart chronicles what I’m thinking, doing and cooking right now.
 Sometimes my endeavors succeed, but oftentimes not.
 It’s a candid account of my attempts to decipher life through my love of food, a window into an imperfect woman, blissfully cooking imperfect dishes, while seeking the meaning of life.

-A culinary school graduate and an itinerant student of Italian gelato, pastry and most recently pasta fresca, I call myself neither Chef nor expert, but an explorer of all things gastronomic.
+A culinary school graduate and an itinerant student of Italian gelato, pastry and most recently pasta fresca, I call myself neither Chef nor expert, but a chronicler of culinary vice.